ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Mirja reinforces that the legal framework can override the preferences, and that we need to have vocabulary that doesn’t elide that.

-Hirochika-san notes that we need to think of the agent-type AI, this is a different problem from copyright, but it still needs to consider access control and server preformance.
+Hirochika-san notes that we need to think of the agent-type AI, this is a different problem from copyright, but it still needs to consider access control and server performance.

 Alissa wants to put a fine point on something that Paul said: the point of defining these terms is to support good faith actors on the crawler and content creator side.
 We’re doing this work to enable good faith actors to land in a better place.
 That set of signals will then be used in other ways in many different jurisdictions.
 We may be able to foretell how the jurisdictions will rule, but that should not bound or drive what we decide to do.